dewan-ahmed/harness-lab/README.md

 GitSpaces come with an Ubuntu image (`mcr.microsoft.com/devcontainers/base:dev-ubuntu-24.04`) if you don’t have a DevContainer file with a base image defined.

-Add the following file to your repo: `podinfo/files/master/~/.devcontainer/devcontainer.json`
+In your gitspace, add the following file to your repo: `podinfo/files/master/~/.devcontainer/devcontainer.json`

 ```
 {
     "image": "mcr.microsoft.com/devcontainers/go"
 }
 ```

+Merge the changes.

 Stop and delete the GitSpace instance, then recreate it.
 Retry the above command, and this time, the Go build should succeed.